Founded in 1964…

 Committee Member

 Marion Tunwell studied piano from an early age, later ‘cello, and began practising the organ in her mid-teens.
 After a BSc in chemistry, she moved to Worcestershire on marriage.
 She began work for Worcester Diocesan Board of Finance in 1994, where her role has included learning about charity accounting.
 Marion is now senior Finance Administrator.
 Since 1986, she has been an organist at Broadway United Reformed Church.
 At an organists’ course at Addington Palace in 1993, she was inspired by Anne Marsden-Thomas: she then worked with Trevor Tipple for about five years, achieving Grade VIII in 2004.
-Marion hopes to do further organ study in retirement.
+She achieved her ARCO diploma in 2021.

 James Bradley